Blood Tests To Measure Growth Hormone

 Follow-up answer: Do you eat much soy?
 Unless it is fermented, like in soy sauce or miso soup you should not eat soy, no soy milk or soy protein, but just try finding a protein bar or shake that doesn't contain soy isolate or soy lecithin, its almost impossible.

-Soy is now found in most frozen and canned foods and even most restaurants use soy in most things they cook.
+Soy is now found in most frozen and canned foods and even most restaurants use soy in things they cook.
 It seems that soy is everywhere, and not the fermented kind but the unfermented bad kind that is full of toxins and phytates.

 As far as supplements to help decrease your estrogen level, calcium d-glucarate, DIM, chelated zinc, and magnesium aspartate are used.